baetyl/baetyl/docs/guides/Message-handling-with-function-service.md

 - Step 1: Install Baetyl and its example configuration, more details please refer to [How-to-quick-install-Baetyl](../install/Quick-Install.md)
 - Step 2: Modify the configuration according to the usage requirements, and then execute `sudo systemctl start baetyl` to start the Baetyl in Docker container mode, or execute `sudo systemctl restart baetyl` to restart the Baetyl.
 Then execute the command `sudo systemctl status baetyl` to check whether baetyl is running.
-- Step 3：MQTTBox connect to Hub Service by TCP connection method, more detailed contents please refer to [Device connect to Baetyl with Hub service](./Device-connect-to-hub-service.md)
+- Step 3：MQTTBox connect to Hub Service by TCP connection method, more detailed contents please refer to [Device connect to BAETYL framework with Hub Service](Device-connect-to-BAETYL-framework-with-hub-service.md)
   - If connect successfully, then subscribe the MQTT topic due to the configuration of Hub Service, and observe the log of Baetyl.
     - If the Baetyl's log shows that the Python Runtime Service has been started, it indicates that the published message was handled by the specified function.
     - If the Baetyl's log shows that the Python Runtime Service has not been started, then retry it until the Python Runtime Service has been started.